renvins/mc-metrics-collector/README.md

 of Docker.

 Developed with Spring Web and Spring Security.<br/>
-Graphs implementation done with InfluxDB and Grafana.
+Graphs implementation done with InfluxDB and Grafana.<br/>
+RestAPI generated with OpenAPI.